githubProjectTermux/miningbot/README.md

 The main files are folder ("data", and "issues"), and others ("miningInfo_RigServer.py", "miningInfoBot_v1.py", "rig_details.txt") to run the whole system.
 "MiningInfoBot v1.0.doc" is a word document that contains informations of the software you need to download, set, and also explains my code.

-# Abtract of each file
+# Abstract of each file

 miningInfoBot_v1.py is the main python file that bridge between the telegram user and the server. miningInfo_RigServer.py is a python script that SSH into each of your mining rigs and exact the necessary info so that miningInfoBot_v1.py can send user the data.
 The data extracted will be stored in the "data" folder.